A 3-day Christmas itinerary in Sydney

 Christmas decorations in The Strand Arcade, Sydney City

-Just a further 2min walk down the road, check out the Queen Victoria Building’s new Christmas tree.
-Inspired by Australia’s native Wollemi pine, the decorations – which include interactive art installations, such as a soundscape of the nation’s endangered birds – where designed in collaboration with First Nations artists from Boomalli Aboriginal Artists Co-operative.
+Just a further two-minute walk down the road, check out the Queen Victoria Building’s Christmas tree.
+Inspired by Australia’s native Wollemi pine, the decorations – which include interactive art installations, such as a soundscape of the nation’s endangered birds – were designed in collaboration with First Nations artists from Boomalli Aboriginal Artists Co-operative.
 Guided tours from the top (Level 2) to the bottom (Ground Floor) of the tree are available.
 Afterwards, book into the High Tea with Santa experience, set under the glistening chandeliers of the Tea Room QVB, or indulge in a decadent cup of the TikTok-viral French hot chocolate at Manon Brasserie

 TikTok-viral French hot chocolate at Manon Brasserie